-The Directors are responsible for preparing the Strategic Report, the Directors' Report, the Directors' Remuneration Report and the Financial Statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Strategic Report, the Directors' Report, the Directors' Remuneration Report and the financial statements in accordance with applicable law and regulations.

-Jersey company law requires the Directors to prepare Group Financial Statements for a period of not more than 18 months in accordance with generally accepted accounting principles.
-The Directors have elected under Jersey company law to prepare the Group Financial Statements in accordance with IFRS adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union and are required under the Listing Rules of the FCA to prepare the Group Financial Statements in accordance with UK-adopted International Accounting Standards ('IAS').
+Jersey company law requires the directors to prepare group financial statements for a period of not more than 18 months in accordance with generally accepted accounting principles.
+The directors have elected under Jersey company law to prepare the group financial statements in accordance with international financial reporting standards adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union and are required under the Listing Rules of the Financial Conduct Authority to prepare the group financial statements in accordance with UK-adopted International Accounting Standards.

-The Financial Statements of the Group are required by law to give a true and fair view of the state of the Group's affairs at the end of the financial period and of the profit or loss of the Group for that period and are required by IFRS adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union and UK-adopted IAS to present fairly the financial position and performance of the Group.
+The financial statements of the group are required by law to give a true and fair view of the state of the group's affairs at the end of the financial period and of the profit or loss of the group for that period and are required by international financial reporting standards adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union and UK-adopted International Accounting Standards. to present fairly the financial position and performance of the group.

-In preparing the Group Financial Statements, the Directors should:
+In preparing the group financial statements, the directors should:

-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether they have been prepared in accordance with IFRS adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union and UK-adopted IAS; - prepare the Financial Statements on the going-concern basis unless it is inappropriate to presume that the Group will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether they have been prepared in accordance with international financial reporting standards adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union and UK-adopted International Accounting Standards. - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the group will continue in business.

-The Directors are responsible for keeping accounting records which are sufficient to show and explain the Group's transactions and are such as to disclose with reasonable accuracy at any time the financial position of the Group and enable them to ensure that the Group Financial Statements comply with the requirements of the Companies (Jersey) Law 1991, IFRS adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union, and UK-adopted IAS.
-They are also responsible for safeguarding the assets of the Group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The directors are responsible for keeping accounting records which are sufficient to show and explain the group's transactions and are such as to disclose with reasonable accuracy at any time the financial position of the group and enable them to ensure that the group financial statements comply with the requirements of the Companies (Jersey) Law 1991, international financial reporting standards adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union and UK-adopted International Accounting Standards.
+They are also responsible for safeguarding the assets of the group and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-Directors' Statement pursuant to the Disclosure and Transparency Rules liabilities, financial position and profit of the Group; andb) the Strategic Report contained in the Annual Report includes a fair review of the development and performance of the business and the position of the Company and the undertakings included in the consolidation taken as a whole, together with a description of the principal risks and uncertainties that they face.
+Directors' statement pursuant to the Disclosure and Transparency Rules a. the financial statements, prepared in accordance with the applicable set of accounting standards, give a true and fair view of the assets, liabilities, financial position and profit of the group; and b. the strategic report contained in the Annual Report includes a fair review of the development and performance of the business and the position of the company and the undertakings included in the consolidation taken as a whole, together with a description of the principal risks and uncertainties that they face.

-Each of the Directors, whose names and functions are listed on pages 34 to 35 confirm that, to the best of each person's knowledge: a) the Financial Statements, prepared in accordance with the applicable set of accounting standards, give a true and fair view of the assets,
+Each of the directors, whose names and functions are listed on pages 45 to 47 confirm that, to the best of each person's knowledge: